We are searching for

 Many of these locations have more flood-damaged cars due to their proximity to the coast.
 For instance, in 2021, Hurricane Ida caused flooding along the Gulf Coast of Texas, Louisiana, and Florida and then swept up the East Coast, causing flood damage from South Carolina to New York and New Jersey.
 Thousands of vehicles can be flooded in hours during a hurricane or other storm.

-How to Tell If a Car Has Been In a Flood
+How to Tell If a Car Has Flood Damage

 With new car prices increasing and the availability of new cars decreasing, many consumers look for a good deal on a used vehicle.
 However, there are many flood-damaged cars on dealership lots today.
 If you want to avoid purchasing a flood-damaged car, you need to know what to look for.